SebastianBoldt/Gang-of-Four-and-Solid-Principles-in-Swift/README.md

 # GOFSwift
-👨‍👩‍👧‍👦 All GOF patterns implemented in Swift using Playgrounds
+👨‍👩‍👧‍👦 My personal Repo to learn all GOF patterns using Swift and Playgrounds

 Inspired by: https://github.com/ochococo/Design-Patterns-In-Swift

 ##Behavioral

-* Chain Of Responsibility
+* Chain Of Responsibility ✅
 * Interpreter
 * Iterator
 * Mediator